aosabook/500lines/web-server/chapter.md

 it must do so itself.
-The usual way to do this is with a cookie, which is just a short character string that the server sends to the client, and the client later returns to the server:
+The usual way to do this is with a cookie, which is just a short character string that the server sends to the client, and the client later returns to the server.

-FIXME: diagram

 When a user signs in,
 the server creates a new cookie,